skyzyx/resume-jessika-parman/README.md

 Jessika understands that the best way to move things forward is to first listen and understand how things work before suggesting solutions which may not be a good fit.
 By letting technology do what technology is good at, we can free up the staff to focus on what _people_ are good at.

 Jessika is looking for a serious, long-term, permanently-remote, salaried position where _adults are treated like adults_.
 While "core working hours" are important, Jessika is looking for a role where _delivering results_ is more important than keeping a traditional 9–5 schedule or being physically in an office.
+She is also seeking enough paid time-off/vacation time each year to avoid burn-out, recharge her creative batteries, and care for her mental health.

 Outside of work, Jessika lives in northern Colorado with her husband, two children, and three dogs.
 She is a ranked player in the [American Poolplayers Association](https://poolplayers.com), and is an avid hiker and amateur photographer.

 ## Skills and Software

-While my experience and personal technical interests are broad, the following list is focused more on my interest in Office, Creative, and ??? roles.
+While my experience and personal technical interests are broad, the following list is focused more on my interest in _Office_ and _Creative_ roles.
 I would be happy to share additional experience for other areas upon request.

 > **NOTE:** Most items below have an approximate proficiency level (scale: Below Average, Average, Above Average), as well as a directional arrow.
 An up-arrow (`↑`) means I'm actively working with them and my proficiency is likely to go **up** over time.
-A down-arrow (`↓`) means it's been a while since I've worked with it, and my proficiency is likely to go **down** over time unless I get a good refresher course. _No arrow_ suggests that I simply maintain my knowledge where it is.
+A down-arrow (`↓`) means it's been a while since I've worked with it, and my proficiency is likely to go **down** over time unless I get a good refresher course. _No arrow_ suggests that I’m simply maintaining my knowledge.

 * **Industries:** General construction, flooring, bark/rock blowing, synthetic turf, soil.